Salvia buchananii

 Salvia buchananii, or Buchanan's sage, is a species of flowering plant in the mint family Lamiaceae.
 It is a herbaceous perennial or subshrub that was only found in the wild in the northeastern extreme of the state of Querétaro, Mexico, after fifty years of cultivation as a garden plant.

 History

 During the 1950s an unidentified species of Salvia was found in the garden of an English family in Mexico City.
 A seed from the garden plant was taken to England at around the 1960s, where it was then grown by Sir Charles Buchanan.
 It is sometimes called Buchanan's fuchsia sage.
-Ian Charles Hedge then described Salvia buchananii in the Botanical Magazine in 1963.
+Ian Charleson Hedge then described Salvia buchananii in the Botanical Magazine in 1963.

 Description

 Salvia buchananii grows 1–2 feet tall and 1 foot wide, with glossy green leaves widely spaced along the stem.
 The flowers are a rich magenta, about two inches long, which rarely set seed.